zalando-incubator/es-operator/docs/GETTING_STARTED.md

 ## Step 5 - Add Elasticsearch Data Sets

 Finally, let's add data nodes.
-There are two manifests for the purpose of this demo.
-The simple stack will launch one data node, and has auto-scaling off.
-There is also a scaling stack in case you want to experiment with auto-scaling settings.
+For the purpose of this demo we have a simple stack will launch one data node, and has auto-scaling features turned off.

 ```
 kubectl apply -f elasticsearchdataset-simple.yaml
-kubectl apply -f elasticsearchdataset-scaling.yaml
 ```

 To check the results, first look for the custom resources.